-Acupuncture is Awesome
+Acupuncture is Good Medicine

 Whether you have an injury, pain, stress, or just feel out of sorts, acupuncture can help you feel better.